tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 ![Video](./webgl2-gpu-based-snapping-media/videos/snap-to-edge.gif)

-## TLDR; ouline of will be explained in this article
+## TLDR; outline of will be explained in this article

 This article explains how a mostly GPU-based approach for vertex and edge snapping can be implemented in WebGLv2.

-The peformance of this technique should be faster than rendering 2 frames of the scene (one to initialize a Z-buffer with `gl.TRIANGLES` and the other to draw vertices with `gl.POINTS`).
+The performance of this technique should be faster than rendering 2 frames of the scene (one to initialize a Z-buffer with `gl.TRIANGLES` and the other to draw vertices with `gl.POINTS`).
 No additional constructs are needed apart from a couple shaders (for the 2 frame renders above), and there is no need of initializing any other programmatic object apart from a render target and the shaders themselves.

-The implementation dicussion will follow this sketch:
+The implementation discussion will follow this sketch:

-- first, a small discussion on traditional techniques using kd-trees vs. a GPU-based implementation
+- first, a small discussion on traditional techniques using KD-trees vs. a GPU-based implementation

 - then, an attempt to highlight that GLSL shaders can be used for more than just color rendering, with some considerations on the compute model that GLSL brings